 - our unique ability to represent nested objects in Entity-Relationship diagrams and visualize physical schemas for "schemaless" databases;

-- the simplicity and power of a clean and intuitive user-interface;
+- the simplicity and power of a minimalist and intuitive user interface;

 - our vision to support a large variety of modern storage and communication technology, often cloud-based;

 - our care and speed to respond to customer requests and suggestions (we release 50+ times per year);

 - our product-led-growth strategy with no pushy salespeople;

 But we tend to think that the true revolution enabled by Hackolade is our Metadata-as-Code approach.

 - co-location of data models with schema designs and application code, following a unified lifecycle to be deployed together thru CI/CD pipelines;

 - automation of data modeling operations via our Command-Line Interface: forward- and reverse-engineering, format conversions, model comparisons, ALTER scripts generation, documentation generation, etc.